Coronavirus Information

 Summer Programs

-Summer@CIP, our two-week in-person summer programs for high school sophomores to recent high school graduates are in-person for 2022, with an additional Virtual Summer Program option.
+Summer@CIP, our two-week in-person summer programs for high school sophomores to recent high school graduates are in-person.
 As always, interested applicants are encouraged to contact our admissions office to begin the process early.

 All COVID-19 policies and procedures are consistent with CIP’s Full Year Program unless otherwise stated.